Hungarian Fitness Model Anita Herbert Shows Off Enviable Abs In Mismatched Bikini At The Beach

 Herbert teamed her bikini top with a pair of black string bottoms with thin straps that tied up on her sides.
 The bottoms sat high on her waist, accentuating the contrast between her wide hips and slender midsection.
 The fitness model did not share where her bathing suit is from.

 Herbert accessorized her look with a black cap with the words “Fit Queen” printed in white across the front.
-As those who follower the model will know, FitQueen is her fitness brand.
+As those who follow the model know, FitQueen is her fitness brand.

 The photo proved to be a hit with her followers.
 In just a few hours, the photo has garnered more than 16,800 likes and upwards of 290 comments.
 Users of the social media app flocked to the comments section to praise Herbert’s physique, and also to engage with her caption.